Skip to main content

 Does this program offer mentorships?

 Yes.
-You are essentially mentored by your coach throughout the 2 year program.
+You are mentored by a head coach and multiple members of the Exercise and Sport Studies faculty throughout the 2 year program.

 Are there other opportunities to shadow or volunteer within the athletic department?